sigmagamma/portl/README.md

 * Finally, the program installs the content into the Portal folder and configures Portal to use it, with some effort made to back up previous files.
 There is also a removal program to allow restoring the state prior to running the program.

-## Windows Hebrew installation
+## Windows Hebrew installation for Portal
 This repository does not include any file with actual source or translation material from the game.
 In order to run this you'll need to put either:

-1. closecaption_hebrew.dat and portal_english.txt that already contain the hebrew translation OR
+1. closecaption_hebrew.dat and portal_hebrew.txt that already contain the hebrew translation OR
-2. Portal translation - additions.csv and Portal translation - closedcaption.csv
+2. Portal translation - additions.csv and Portal translation - closecaption.csv
 in the same folder.

 You can then run install_po_rtl_heb_win.py for a windows installation.